Top of Page.

 Net income

-EV* for FY2023 increased by 14.5% from the end of the previous fiscal year to ¥ 3,965.0 billion mainly due to an increase in unrealized gains of domestic stocks holdings resulting from an increase in the market value of domestic stocks, etc.
+EV*1 for FY2024 decreased by 0.6% from the end of the previous fiscal year to ¥ 3,940.8 billion due to a decrease in unrealized gains in domestic stocks, etc. caused by a decline in the share prices of domestic stocks.

 • EV